-TopMax/ChipMax2/TopMaxII/UniMax/ProMax8G (4G) are software, MaxLoader, driven device programmers.
+TopMax III/ProMax II 4G are software, MaxLoader, driven device programmers.
 The information contained in this manual has been reviewed for accuracy, clarity, and completeness.

-Please report in writing any errors or suggestions to support@eetools.com.
+Please report in writing any errors or suggestions to info@eetools.com.

 EE Tools, Inc.